akonwi/ard/language-spec.md

 - [Num] - List
 - [Str:Num] - Map
 - Void - non-existence
-  - can only be used to indicate a function does not return a value
+  - can only be used to discard a function's return value

 ### Variables and Constants